Betsegaw-hp/Betsegaw-hp/README.md

 - 👋 Hi, little bit about myself:
 - 👀 I’m interested in STEM and programming.
-- 🌱 I’m currently learning anything useful.
+- 🌱 I love to learn and experiment on new idea or tech.

 <!---